-There are a number of footpaths around the site including along the northern edge of the Canal Footpath 7 which runs along the line of the former canal tow path and Footpaths 9 and 8 approximately 400 east of the site and connect the Canal with Ben Lane.
+There are a number of footpaths around the site including along the northern edge of the Canal Footpath 7 which runs along the line of the former canal tow path and Footpaths 9 and 8 approximately 400 east of the site and connects the Canal with Ben Lane.

 Whilst the site is not located within any nationally valued landscaped para 109 of the National Planning Policy Framework seeks to protect and enhance valued landscapes and this area is clearly of local importance to the residents as well as the many visitors to this area.
+However, there is no public access onto the application site and therefore the potential impact is limited for this site.